FoniksFox/Chatting-App/Boris/README.md

 Completed the initial HTML structure with a focus on semantic elements and accessibility.
 The two-panel layout uses sections to clearly separate contacts and chat functionality.
 This foundation will make CSS styling and JavaScript interactions much cleaner to implement, as well as identify the areas that still need work.

 **July 23, 2025 - CSS Foundation**
 Established the CSS structure with a separation of concerns between the files, to make the project as easy as possible to maintain, while being easily customizable.
-The top-level layout is complete, just laking in the more complex areas, meaning the *contacts list* and the *chat content*.
+The top-level layout is complete, just lacking in the more complex areas, meaning the *contacts list* and the *chat content*.

+**July 25, 2025 - JS Storage and Contacts functionalities**
+Set the structure for all the memory-related components, so that no incompatibility arises in the future.
+Established different JS files to separate responsibilities.
+This way, the app becomes pretty modular and way easier to debug.
+Added contacts management as well, with contacts folders (a key difference between this app and others).
+There are multiple possible improvements on these systems, but they work for now, so there's no need to hurry and change them prematurely.

 *This section will be updated throughout the development process with insights, challenges, and solutions discovered during implementation.*